-The challenging economic impact, which has shaken all sectors of the business fabric, has influenced the relevance of adapting business models into sustainable alternatives.
+The challenging economic impact, which has shaken all business sectors, has influenced the relevance of adapting business models into sustainable alternatives.

 With this in mind, the Corporate Department was restructured, with the main objective of segmenting Clients by sectors of activity and ensuring a better experience in the relationship with BFA.